kinggongzilla/FastV/src/transformers/docs/source/en/model_sharing.md

 >>> tf_model = TFDistilBertForSequenceClassification.from_pretrained("path/to/awesome-name-you-picked", from_pt=True)
 ```

-Then you can save your new TensorFlow model with it's new checkpoint:
+Then you can save your new TensorFlow model with its new checkpoint:

 ```py
 >>> tf_model.save_pretrained("path/to/awesome-name-you-picked")